lifox1/staticwebappstarter-1/README.md

                  vi.
 Under Select scopes, select the checkbox for workflow

 ### 5. Select save and run. insert any commit message
- You should see the pipeline stages workflow updating
+ You should see the pipeline stages workflow updating.
+Pipeline deployment will generally take several minutes.
+Monitor the status of your runs <insert screenshot here>.
+You can monitor the detailed log by clicking here <insert screenshot here>

  more stuff here